MicrosoftDocs/entra-docs/docs/architecture/resilient-end-user-experience.md

 - **Change applications**: For identity tasks, such as sign-up and sign-in, define two sets of user flows.
 Configure the first set to use phone-based OTP, and the second to email OTP.
 During a disruption in phone-based OTP delivery, switch from the first set of user flows to the second, leaving the user flows unchanged.

-When using custom policies, there are four methods to build resilience.
+If you use custom policies, there are four methods to build resilience.
 The list is on order of complexity.
 Redeploy updated policies.

 - **Enable user selection of phone OTP or email OTP**: Expose both options to enable users to self-select.
 Don't changes policies or applications.
 - **Dynamically switch between phone OTP and email OTP**:  Collect phone and email information at sign-up.
 Define custom policy to switch conditionally, during phone disruption, to email OTP.
 Don't change policies or applications.